lo-maxwell/react-virtual-garden/blog.md

 Implement plot actions -> runs when the plot is clicked to place/harvest/repackage items

 Ensure data persistence within user sessions + swapping to different pages

+Implement way to add to inventory
+Display current gold in inventory
+Implement selling items in inventory